How sorting robots improve efficiency & accuracy in 2025

 What are sorting robotics?

-Sorting robotics refers to the use of robots in sorting materials and products.
+Sorting robotics refers to the use of robots to sort materials and products.

 These bots use automated systems like computer vision, artificial intelligence, and robotic arms to identify, pick, and place different items.